kristinmlee/academic-kickstart/content/home/experience.md

   date_start = "2013-09-15"
   date_end = "2018-08-15"
   description = """
-  *  Developed appropriate statistical tools to extract information from population genetic and genomic data.
+  *  Developed appropriate statistical tools to extract information from population genetic and genomic data
-  *  Collaborated with other researchers to help analyze and explore their data.
+  *  Collaborated with other researchers, across disciplines and universities, to analyze and explore their data
+  *  Generated novel statistical models and analysis pipelines
+  *  Worked with big data (whole genomes from multiple populations)
+  *  Published multiple papers as both first author and on collaborative teams in top journals
+  *  Shared my work at invited international conferences and seminars and received recognition as a multiple-time finalist for best student talk
-  *  Supported by National Science Foundation Graduate Research Fellowship.
+  *  Supported by competitive National Science Foundation Graduate Research Fellowship

   """